About

 Director of The Complex Networks Winter Workshop.

-Board member of The Network Science Society.
+Board member of The Network Science Society and Chair of NetSci 2024 in Québec.

 Research in Complexity, Network Theory, and Nonlinear Dynamics in Epidemiology/Biology/Sociology/Ecology